level-business/any_vote/README.md

 ### Token object callback
 If you are using token object type you should use this to determine the object that is passed to the token generations functions along with your type

+### link class callback
+ A callback to assign classes to the  vote links in the callbacks.

 ## In built tokens

 These depend on the type of vote being cast but are roughly: